switin2006/RAG/README.md

  You Can veiw the file called Speech-Mode.mp4 in this repository

- For running the code in your local computer- pip intall all the requirments and packages included in this repository
+ For running the code in your local computer- pip intall all the requirments and packages included in this repository and run the code using streamlit command.

 MY deployed APP-[Chatbot](https://l8eaajcwvbluypcdkqrnjl.streamlit.app/)